adrianschlatter/tanuna/docs/index.rst

-.. pyDynamics documentation master file, created by sphinx-quickstart on Wed Oct 21 18:30:46 2015.
+.. tanuna documentation master file, created by sphinx-quickstart on Wed Oct 21 18:30:46 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.